Analysing your goal

 /serve

-500β1000mg curcumin daily, taken with black pepper extract (piperine) β this dramatically improves absorption.
+500β1000mg curcumin daily, taken with black pepper extract (piperine) for enhanced absorption.
 Take with food to minimise any stomach upset.
-Aim for formulas that explicitly include piperine or use liposomal curcumin.
+Aim for formulas that explicitly include piperine or use liposomal curcumin for better bioavailability.

 $0.42